 Children and Air Pollution

-Children face special risks from air pollution because their lungs are growing and because they are so active.
+Children face special risks from air pollution because their lungs are growing and because they are so active and breathe in a great deal of air.

 Just like the arms and legs, the largest portion of a child's lungs will grow long after he or she is born.
 Eighty percent of their tiny air sacs develop after birth.
 Those sacs, called the alveoli, are where the life-sustaining transfer of oxygen to the blood takes place.
 The lungs and their alveoli aren't fully grown until children become adults.1 In addition, the body's defenses that help adults fight off infections are still developing in young bodies.2 Children have more respiratory infections than adults, which also seems to increase their susceptibility to air pollution.3